AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Abstract

 \section{Abstract}

-Jailbreak attacks to \modelnames (\smodelnames) are studied recently, but they achieve suboptimal effectiveness, applicability, and practicability, particularly, assuming that the adversary can fully manipulate user prompts.
-In this work, we first conduct an extensive experiment showing that advanced text jailbreak attacks cannot be easily ported to end-to-end \smodelnames via text-to-speech (TTS) techniques.
-We then propose \attackname, a novel audio jailbreak attack, featuring (1) asynchrony: the jailbreak audio does not need to align with user prompts in the time axis by crafting suffixal jailbreak audios; (2) universality: a single jailbreak perturbation is effective for different prompts by incorporating multiple prompts into perturbation generation; (3) stealthiness: the malicious intent of jailbreak audios will not raise the awareness of victims by proposing various intent concealment strategies; and (4) over-the-air robustness: the jailbreak audios remain effective when being played over the air by incorporating the reverberation distortion effect with room impulse response into the generation of the perturbations.
-In contrast, all prior audio jailbreak attacks cannot offer asynchrony, universality, stealthiness, or over-the-air robustness.
-Moreover, \attackname is also applicable to the adversary who cannot fully manipulate user prompts, thus has a much broader attack scenario.
-Extensive experiments with thus far the most \smodelnames demonstrate the high effectiveness of \attackname.
-We highlight that our work peeks into the security implications of audio jailbreak attacks against \smodelnames, and realistically fosters improving their security robustness.
-The implementation and audio samples are available at our website \url{https://audiojailbreak.github.io/AudioJailbreak}.
+Jailbreak attacks to \modelnames (\smodelnames) are studied recently, but they \fu{exclusively focused on the attack scenario where the adversary can fully manipulate user prompts (named \chengk{strong adversary)} and limited in effectiveness, applicability, and practicability}.
+In this work, we first conduct an extensive \fu{evaluation} showing that advanced text jailbreak attacks cannot be easily ported to end-to-end \smodelnames via text-to-speech (TTS) techniques.
+We then propose \attackname, a novel audio jailbreak attack, featuring (1) asynchrony: the jailbreak audios do not need to align with user prompts in the time axis by crafting suffixal jailbreak audios; (2) universality: a single jailbreak perturbation is effective for different prompts by incorporating multiple prompts into the perturbation generation; (3) stealthiness: the malicious intent of jailbreak audios is concealed by proposing various intent concealment strategies; and (4) over-the-air robustness: the jailbreak audios remain effective when being played over the air by incorporating reverberation into the perturbation generation.
+In contrast, all prior audio jailbreak attacks cannot offer asynchrony, universality, stealthiness, and/or over-the-air robustness.
+Moreover, \attackname is also applicable to \fu{a more practical and broader attack scenario where} the adversary cannot fully manipulate user prompts (named \chengk{weak adversary)}.
+Extensive experiments with thus far the most \smodelnames demonstrate the high effectiveness of \attackname, \fu{in particular, it can jailbreak openAI's GPT-4o-Audio and bypass Meta's Llama-Guard-3 safeguard, in the weak adversary scenario.} We highlight that our work peeks into the security implications of audio jailbreak attacks against \smodelnames, and realistically fosters improving their robustness, \chengk{especially for the newly proposed weak adversary.}